xnuinside/simple-ddl-parser/README.md

 0. Add support for ALTER TABLE ...
 ADD COLUMN
 1. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
 2. Add support (ignore correctly) ALTER TABLE ...
 DROP CONSTRAINT ..., ALTER TABLE ...
 DROP INDEX ...
-4. Add support for SKEWED BY for HQL

 ## non-feature todo